About Delaware County

 Delaware County, Iowa's economy is fundamentally anchored in agriculture, with corn, soybeans, dairy farming, and livestock production forming the primary economic base for the rural county.
 The agricultural sector supports not only farm operations but also related industries including grain elevators, farm equipment dealers, veterinary services, and agricultural input suppliers.
 According to U.S. Census data, Delaware County's median household income is approximately $58,000 to $62,000, slightly below the state average but reflecting the rural character of the community.

 Manufacturing represents an important secondary sector, with several companies operating facilities in Manchester and surrounding communities producing agricultural equipment, metal fabrication products, and processed foods.
-Major employers in the county include Regional Medical Center (Manchester hospital and healthcare system), educational institutions including the West Delaware Community School District and other public school systems, and local government entities.
-The retail and service sectors are concentrated in Manchester, the county seat, which serves as the primary commercial center.
+Major employers in Delaware County include Regional Medical Center (Manchester hospital and healthcare system), educational institutions including the West Delaware Community School District and other public school systems, and local government entities.
+The retail and service sectors are concentrated in Manchester, Delaware County Seat, which is the primary commercial center.

 Tourism and recreation contribute to the local economy, particularly through Backbone State Park, which attracts thousands of visitors annually for camping, hiking, fishing, and outdoor recreation.
 Small business entrepreneurship remains vital, with locally-owned restaurants, retail shops, professional services, and specialty agricultural operations adding diversity to the economic base.
 Unemployment rates in Delaware County typically track closely with state averages, ranging from 3% to 4% in recent years, though agricultural employment fluctuates seasonally.

 Economic development efforts focus on business retention, downtown revitalization in Manchester and other communities, broadband infrastructure expansion to support rural business growth, and workforce development initiatives.
-The county has seen modest population stability in recent decades, with gradual aging of the population presenting both challenges and opportunities for healthcare and senior services expansion.
+Delaware County has seen modest population stability in recent decades, with gradual aging of the population presenting both challenges and opportunities for healthcare and senior services expansion.

 Transparency Score